 Integration was THE cool subject back in the 90s.

-Despite my Greenpeace activism period while at high school, ecology was not cool enough (for my family) to trust that I’d find a decent job.
-So I chose to study international relations and European affairs as my first Master’s degree.
-Feeling an insatiable urge for more exposure to outside reality, I went through countless unpaid internships in business, national parliament, foreign ministry or embassies.
+I went to study international relations and European affairs, and started accumulating countless internships in business, national parliament, foreign ministry and embassies.
 Selling ice cream and washing public bathrooms on the American East Coast taught me a lot about managing multiple jobs and building one’s dream bottom up.
-EU-funded exchange programs like Erasmus and Leonardo da Vinci internships unleashed my European soul and never let it get squeezed back into Slovak-only box.
+EU-funded exchange programs like Erasmus and Leonardo da Vinci internships unleashed my European soul and never let it get squeezed back into the Slovak-only box.

 My first work on ‘women’s agenda’ was about female genital mutilation.

 I remember flipping through the flyers at the Bratislava office of UNIFEM, the United Nation’s Fund for Women.
 I can still feel the goosebumps.
 The contrast of photos depicting the African beauty with stories of violence that ruins lives of entire generations of women.
 The anger, which overtime I learned to convert into ‘a force for good’ as Tony Robbins makes us shout at his events.
 My journey of being a catalyst for transformation of lives of other women started back then with writing my thesis about violence against women and gender equality across various cultural spaces.

 LSE taught me to surf on the interface of public sector and business.